Henrik Larsson: Personal life

 On 21 June 1996, Larsson married Magdalena Spjuth, whom he had met in a restaurant when he was 19 years old.
 She is the daughter of a politician and an education director at the local municipality.
-They have a son, professional footballer Jordan Larsson (born 1997 and named after basketball player Michael Jordan), who has represented Sweden at international level, and a daughter, Janelle Larsson (born 2002), a member of the junior Sweden national show jumping team.
+They have a son, professional footballer Jordan Larsson (born 1997 and named after basketball player Michael Jordan), who has represented Sweden at international level, and a daughter (born 2002), a show jumper as of 2026.

 On 6 June 2009, before Sweden's 1–0 loss against Denmark, Larsson's younger brother Robert, who had a troubled personal life, was found dead in his flat in their hometown of Helsingborg.
 Henrik was not told until after the match had concluded.
-Henrik Larsson also has an elder half-brother, Kim.
+Henrik Larsson also has an elder half-brother.